muldjord/boris/README.md

 Bug reports, suggestions and / or comments can be emailed to me at: muldjordlars@gmail.com.

-Copyright 2016 Lars Muldjord.
+Copyright 2017 Lars Muldjord.
 This program is distributed under the terms of the GNU General Public License.
 Be sure to read the license in COPYING.TXT or check out the web page http://www.gnu.org/licenses/gpl-3.0.html.

 ## Building from source (Linux)
 ### Requirements
 * Qt 5 dev libs including multimedia package
+* For Ubuntu and other Debian derivatives running "sudo apt-get install qt5-default qtmultimedia5-dev" should be enough.
+If not, please let me know.

 ### Build commands
 * qmake